Which Bag is the right one?

 Lets face it – most of us do not really go off-road with the bag for more than a few hundred meters and if so you can still use the trolley as a backpack: it has two handles !!

 Pro Tip: A lightweight stuff sack is a nice add-on for whatever bag you have.
 I took a bus in the desert of India once – it started to rain in the middle of the night and the road was quite dusty – so water and dust did form mud and that mud ventured into the luggage compartment under the bus.
 You should have seen the mess in the morning.
 Everything was wet and dirty.
 I was very happy because I put my bag pack (I was hiking 2 months in Nepal before) into a stuff sack before.
 Out of the sack and onto my back – the dirty stuff sack into a plastic back I was off to a guest house while the rest cursed and tried to get the mud off the bags.
-And you can easy lock it with one lock – try to lock your back pack!
+And you can easily lock it with one lock – try to lock your backpack!

 Pack the Bag